 The first participant I found was Mike Robinson, who invited me to see him teach a workshop at the George Eastman House in Rochester.
 He lead an eager group of photographers through the processes and pitfalls of making daguerrotypes - the world's first practical form of photography.
 Full of toxic chemicals like bromine, and mercury vapour, it's an extremely intimidating process, but the results are fantastic.
 I was so enamoured by his work and his process I made a short version of Analogue only featuring him:

 The excerpt above is only one of five stories in the film about working in a medium or technique that digital is trying to render antique.
-The short version of the film will be screen at the Doc Now Festival on May 28th at the Bell Lightbox in Toronto.
-If you want to come (tickets are free), then contact me.
+The short version of the film screened at the Doc Now Festival at the Bell Lightbox in Toronto.

 As an extra treat, here is Steve discussing his views on purely digital pop music, which has a limited shelf-life because it is made (and stored) only on computers.
 Not suitable for children